Peakboard/peakboard.github.io/content/_get_started/en-visualization.md

 If you already have a Peakboard Box, the article [The Peakboard Box](https://help.peakboard.com/get_started/de-peakboard-box.html) will help you with your next steps.

 If you have problems with the Peakboard Designer, don't hesitate to [contact](mailto:support@peakboard.com) us.
-All important information can be found at [www.peakboard.com/academy](https://peakboard.com/academy/).
 We wish you a lot of fun and success with Peakboard!